 This is a follow up story for The Girl with the Tree Tattoo.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi everyone!
 My name is Katie Flashner, and I’m also known as The Girl with the Tree Tattoo.
 I am a blogger, author, and competitive ballroom dancer (when I’m not working the full-time day job).
 I’ve built a business around my blog and published books, the most popular being The Solo Practice Guide for Ballroom Dancing.
 My niche audience consists of amateur ballroom dancers like myself who started their dance journeys as adults.
 My writing provides insight into the unique challenges they face and the inspiration and resources for overcoming those challenges so they can show up as their true selves on the dance floor.